Scottish Context

 As we consider the educational provision for autistic children and young people in Scotland, it is important to acknowledge and consider the national agenda, legislative and guidance context that local authorities, educational practitioners and health care professionals work within.

 Children’s rights and entitlements are fundamental to Scotland’s approach to inclusive education.
 It is supported by the legislative framework and key policy drivers including, Curriculum for Excellence and the Framework for Professional Standards for teachers.
-Within the Getting it right for every child Framework there is an expectation that partnership working to ensure that children receive the right support at the right time for the right people, this includes, families, education, social work, health and third sector partners.
+Within the Getting it right for every child (GIRFEC) framework there is an expectation that partnership working to ensure that children receive the right support at the right time.
+This includes families, education, social work, health and third sector partners.
+Services need to work together in a coordinated way to meet the specific needs and improve the wellbeing of children and young people.

 Further Professional Development